 But the author has no illusions, and he shares this with the journalist.

 Two days after Nike I went to an opera premiere, they played Wagner.
 I enter, I see a crowd of reporters, I inflate, and my wife gives me a dig in the ribs, they are not here for you, they are here for that actress and that guy with a mohawk haircut.
 In short, let's not exagerrate with the Nike.

 What can the author do in this situation?
 What remains, is solitary work on another book.

-And yet Bieńczyk's next book, a collection of essays Jabłko Olgi, stopy Dawida / Olga's Apple, Dawid's Feet (2015), a follow-up to The Book of Faces, was a hit in a way – if any collection of essays can be called a hit.
+And yet Bieńczyk's next book, a collection of essays Jabłko Olgi, Stopy Dawida (Olga's Apple, Dawid's Feet, trans. by A.P.; 2015), a follow-up to The Book of Faces, was a hit in a way – if any collection of essays can be called a hit.
 Many critics thought it is the best book he ever wrote.
-The author once again leads us through a labyrynth of his fascinations and delights.
+The author once again leads us through a labyrinth of his fascinations and delights.
 He writes about Dominique Sand, Dalida, Jean-Jacques Sempe and Edward Hopper, honouring them and art itself.
+Justyna Sobolewska wrote:

-It seems essay is necessary nowadays, because in the times of too much information and useless knowledge, it is what can connect all of these surrounding quotes from literature, philosophy, songs and movies with our lives Many people will find themselves in this book - wrote Justyna Sobolewska (Polityka, 30.03.2015).
+It seems essay is necessary nowadays, because in the times of too much information and useless knowledge, it is what can connect all of these surrounding quotes from literature, philosophy, songs and movies with our lives Many people will find themselves in this book (Polityka, 30.03.2015).